freshgum-bubbles/typedi/README.md

 [^3]: This mainly refers to the package's standard container-based interface, which makes testing easy (as you can replace services and values at any time).
 Further work is being done on a more featureful testing suite, which would be able to simplify the overall testing process.
 [^4]: I haven't counted each one, but I'd say that the package exports ~40 types (as of writing: 23/11/2023); a lot of the safety is provided through typing, as opposed to unnecessary runtime checks, which affect performance and code size.
 [^5]: In the future, I'll most likely look at renaming this package.
 That'll come naturally as part of a wider project.
 You'll probably notice that I avoid explicitly using this package's name in a lot of places; that will make it easier to update.
 The naming scheme is... unfortunate, and in retrospect I should have named it differently to avoid confusion with the original project.
+[^6]: One example of such a project is [ListenBrainz Discord RPC](https://github.com/freshgum-bubbles/listenbrainz-discord-rpc), which makes use of this package to structure its functionality into modular services.
+There are some other examples on GitHub's *Dependents* view, too.